ashryaagr/IBM-Hack-Challenge/README.md

 - Update backend endpoints according to the frontend requirements.

+- Add a bash script to make the setup process easy.

 - Upload the ideation document in .doc or .pdf format with font size 12, single spacing, Times New Roman font.
     The document should include the following details only:
     - What is the uniqueness/novelty added by you to the defined problem statement?